•

 At first, their fur is soft but not particularly long or thick.
 Many kittens have a wispy tail and barely any mane.
 Around six months, the hair starts to lengthen, but it can still look patchy or uneven.

-Between one and two years, their tail becomes bushier, and the fur around their neck thickens.
+At around the same age, the tail starts to fill out - part of their coat’s long evolution.
 Some go through a scruffy "teenage phase" where their mane seems lopsided or thin.
 It’s completely normal!

 By three to four years, their coat reaches its full glory.
 The mane fills out, the tail is full and plume-like, and the undercoat thickens.
 Climate and genetics play a role - some develop fluff faster than others.